access-news/volunteers/notes.md

 ## 20190828_1438 `User`'s `source_id`

+Making it  impossible to forget  that a user  is not part of any internal  database.
+That is, when adding a user  one has to  explicitly choose not  to select "none", for example.

+---

 A  particular user  can  have multiple  `source_id`s associated with  them.
 For example, a  volunteer may be  in SLATE  (by being  a client),  hence having  a